-Located directly on the historic Newcastle harbour front, Crowne Plaza Newcastle boasts a range of well-appointed guest rooms with spectacular views.
+Located directly on the historic Newcastle harbour front, Rydges (formerly Crowne Plaza) Newcastle boasts a range of well-appointed guest rooms with spectacular views.
 It is within easy access to beaches, parks, Honeysuckle restaurants and is a 5 minute walk to the conference at NeW Space.

 * Free Wi-Fi